 Even though Singapore’s acceptance of the gay community has evolved in recent years, the LGBTQ+ community still face challenges.
-And because we believe being yourself is never the wrong thing to do, we’ve made it our mission to track down some of the greatest gay-friendly places around the world.
-So, grab your friends or partner and start making your post-covid travel bucket list.
-Excitingly, more countries are granting equal rights to same-sex couples, so eventually this list will expand.
-For now, here is our top 10 gay-friendly places to visit globally.
-These are in no particular order by the way.
+And because we believe being yourself is never the wrong thing to do, we’ve made it our mission to locate some the greatest gay-friendly places on earth.
+Here’s our top 10 gay-friendly places to visit globally.
 Happy Pride!

 1. Tel Aviv, Israel

 Tel Aviv is the gay capital of the Middle East and plays host to some of the largest Pride events on earth.
-With an array of gay-friendly bars, hotels, beaches and gyms, gay tourists can expect to have magical moments here.
-Before covid-19, Pride saw the city filled with rainbow flags and the City Hall decorated in rainbow stripes to show support.
-Meanwhile, the Tel Aviv Pride Parade attracted thousands of people and threw a wild beach party to celebrate Pride freedom.
-Let’s hope these events return in 2022.
-Although, gay marriage isn’t legal yet, Tel Aviv is a complete safe haven for the LGBTQ+ folk in surrounding conflicted countries, which stands for something.
+With an array of gay-friendly bars, hotels, beaches and gyms, gay tourists can expect to have magical moments.
+Normally, Pride events see the city filled with rainbow flags, the City Hall decorated in rainbow stripes, meanwhile, the Tel Aviv Pride Parade attracts thousands of people with a wild beach party.
+Although, gay marriage isn’t legal there yet, Tel Aviv is a complete safe haven for the LGBTQ+ folk in surrounding conflicted countries, which stands for something.

 2. Toronto, Canada